 Governance and Rule Enforcement

-Marketing data governance isn't optional when you're building AI skills.
+Marketing data governance isn't optional when you're building Skills.
 Without governance, Claude might return answers that are technically correct but strategically wrong — calculating CAC using an outdated MQL definition, attributing revenue to campaigns that shouldn't receive credit, or ignoring data quality issues that invalidate the results.

 Governance requires three things: